 Reward proactive cybersecurity behavior.
 Praising team members for secure online habits, such as frequent password changes, responsible reporting of suspicious emails, consistently reporting issues, and adhering to company policy, encourages vigilance across the board.

 Create a non-punitive environment.
 Occasional mistakes like clicking on a harmful link or inadvertently sharing confidential information are inevitable.
 Ensure employees can report such incidents without fear of adverse consequences.
 Treat these errors as learning opportunities.
-This approach encourages more open communication, enabling your team to act, and possibly avoid a severe breach.
+This approach encourages more open communication, enabling your team to act and possibly avoid a severe breach.

 Adapt and Enhance Your Cybersecurity Culture